 There is a possibility that Google will not approve your request.
 Don’t be discouraged, it happens to the best.
 Just go back to Step 5 and filter another batch of links to remove.
 Follow the same process and after removing the next batch, submit the request again.

-Hopefully you won’t need to remove majority of your links before getting approved.
+Hopefully, you won’t need to remove the majority of your links before getting approved.

 To give you a short summary of everything we explained in this guide, here is a short checklist to put everything in perspective: